Skip to content

 }

-Now, we are able to solve Example Three using the framework code.
-The state is the node traversal path, choices are the current node's left and right children, and the result res is the list of paths:
+Next, we solve Example 3 based on the framework code.
+The state state is the node traversal path, the choices choices are the left and right child nodes of the current node, and the result res is a list of paths:

 preorder_traversal_iii_template.py